andrewdack/dack-pad/readme.md

 DackPad contains a utilities such as themes, zoom options, and text statistics.

-first thing written on new branch
+actual first thing written on new branch lmao